Disney Vacation Club

 If you only visit Disney Vacation Club destinations occasionally, you may find that renting DVC points from an owner is actually a better deal than buying a DVC membership.
 See below for information on how to rent points.

-Thanks to Jim C for suggesting many helpful points, providing additional data, correcting errors here and there, and looking over my calculations.
-Thanks to Don M for suggesting different ways of running the numbers and for vetting my results.
+Thanks to Jim C for suggesting many helpful points, providing additional data, correcting errors here and there, and looking over our calculations.
+Thanks to Don M for suggesting different ways of running the numbers and for vetting the results.
 Thanks to Sue Pisaturo of Small World Vacations for some excellent suggestions and historical hotel rate information.
 Thanks to the members of the DIS DVC Forum for useful insights and suggestions.

 DVCNews.com is an excellent source of information on Disney Vacation Club.
 The main focus is reporting news that is of interest to DVC members, but the site also offers room descriptions and floorplans, DVC points charts (including charts for destinations like Tokyo Disneyland, Disneyland Paris, etc.), details on current DVC purchase prices and promotional offers, and so on.